NortGlG/toi-zero/README.md

 and editorial of some problem (?)

-All solution are written in C language and maybe C++ in the future (?)
+All solution files are written in C, and also possibly in C++ in the future. (?)

 ## Author
 - [Sean Wanitchollakit](https://github.com/NortGlG)